Trent Tucker Rule: Rule implementation

+NBA

 Although the Bulls lost the protest, the dispute became the backbone for the time requirements of the new rule.
 Teams with the possession of the ball with less than 00.3 left also have the option of trying a Hail Mary shot like the one that the Knicks were going to try before Tucker's shot, or to simply let the clock run to zero.

 At the start of the 1989–90 season, the NBA had adopted a rule from FIBA making game clocks register tenths of seconds in the final minute of a period.
 Madison Square Garden, like the majority of NBA venues at the time, used an American Sign & Indicator scoreboard and timing system.
 During the first weeks of the season, it was evident the manufacturer's scoreboards would have frequent calibration flaws with tenths in the final minute.
 In some cases, the clock would be very inconsistent in timing tenths, while in other cases after calibration, the clock would actually "freeze" at one-tenth of a second before the "00.0" appeared, triggering the final horn.

 Further changes in 1991 were designed to eliminate the problem with the AS&I units with a new directive for 1991–92 to add shot clocks with duplicate game time.
-At that point most venues purchased new scoreboards from White Way, Fair-Play, or Daktronics because of the calibration consistency of the new units.
+At that point, most venues purchased new scoreboards from White Way Sign, Fair-Play, or Daktronics, because of the calibration consistency of the new units.

 Very few NBA teams purchased the AS&I (or later, Trans-Lux) units when the new rule was adopted in 1991.
 The last NBA arena to use the manufacturer's unit was the Charlotte Coliseum, which installed a successor Trans-Lux unit for the 2001–02 season (the Hornets' last in Charlotte, but the arena closed after the 2004–05 season, the Bobcats' inaugural season, after its replacement, the Spectrum Center, opened (with a new Daktronics unit).
 By 2011, all NBA venues used either a Daktronics or OES system.